Battery Charging States: What You Need to Know

 Absorption (Regulation) Stage

-To achieve a full charge, the battery charger applies a constant voltage to the batteries while the current decreases.
-During this stage, the battery voltage remains constant, and the charging current gradually decreases until it reaches a very low level, also known as a trickle charge.
+The battery voltage stays constant during this stage, and the charging current gradually decreases until it reaches a low level known as a trickle charge.

 Float Charge